pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 1/lec3-discourse-markers.md

 ---
-title: figures of speech
+title: Discourse Markers
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 1
+weight: 3
 ---

 Based on the information from the sources, discourse markers are specific elements in language,